 (CNN)Whether it's an aerial tramway or a gondola -- tramways go back and forth, gondolas circulate between stations -- few thrills rival the sensation of floating through the sky, staring at chasms and valleys thousands of feet below and forgetting that all that stands between you and the ground is a bundle of wires strung between a series of poles.

-10 of the world's most amazing cable car experiences
+10 of the world's best cable car rides

 1 of 10